 NSCA will annually name All-Region Teams for each of five NSCA Regions: Northeast, North Central, Southeast, South Central, and West.
 In addition to an Open Team, teams are recognized for Class and Concurrent.

 Shooters must shoot a minimum of 500 targets in their home region to qualify for an All-Region team and participate in the Regional Championship.
 For official criteria to make an All-Region team, see the NSCA Rule Book, “Awards and Recognition.”

 All-Region Teams are calculated as follows:

 The Team consists of 18 All-Region Team Members as follows:

 - Five Open Team members.
-To be eligible for Open Team, shooters must have attained Master or AA Class by year end (2018).
+To be eligible for Open Team, shooters must have attained Master or AA Class by year end.

 - If someone makes the Open Team, they cannot make any of the Concurrent or Class Teams; if someone makes a Concurrent Team they can’t make any of the Class Teams.
 If someone makes the Lady and Sub-Junior or any of the other Concurrent Teams, we will place them in the Lady over the other concurrent Teams.

-- One from each concurrent group: Lady, Sub-Junior, Junior, Veteran, Super Veteran, Senior Super Veteran.
+- One from each concurrent group: Lady, Sub-Junior, Junior, Veteran, Super Veteran, Senior Super Veteran, and Legacy.

 - One person from each class: Master, AA, A, B C, D, E

-- Those members who made the Krieghoff All-American Team or the Blaser FITASC All-American Team are not eligible for the All-Region Teams.
+- Those members who made the Krieghoff All-American Team or the FITASC All-American Team are not eligible for the All-Region Teams.

-- Those who made the NSCA 12-Ga.
-All-American Team or the Briley All-American Sub-Gauge Teams are eligible for the All Region Teams.
+- Those who made the American Field Sporting, NSCA 12-Gauge, or the Briley Sub-Gauge All-American Teams are eligible for the All-Region Teams.

 - A minimum of 500 registered targets must be shot annually within the home Region.

 - Mandatory participation is required at the Regional Championship for all categories.
 If there was not a Regional Championship, no team will be selected for the Region.

 - Teams are to be selected in this order: Open, Concurrent, then Class.

 - Selection is based on wins, Regional Championship score, and total shoot performance.

 - Team selection for each class is based on a shooter’s beginning year class.